standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Primitives

 Primitives are data types, distinguished by starting with a lower case letter.
 CIMPL defines the following primitive data types.
-With the exception of `concept` (a simplified representation of **Code, Coding, and CodeableConcept**), the primitive types in CIMPL align with FHIR:
+With the exception of `concept` (a simplified representation of **code**, **Coding**, and **CodeableConcept**), the primitive types in CIMPL align with FHIR:

 * [`concept`](#concept-codes)
 * [`boolean`](https://www.hl7.org/fhir/datatypes.html#boolean)